msmasti/malamasti/README.md

 # NUM by Mala Masti — Website

-Strategic advisory practice for early-stage VLSI and chip startups using AI to redesign hardware processes.
+Advisor for early-stage VLSI and chip start-ups using AI to re-design hardware processes.

 ## Site structure